 With many health plan choices, you can find a premium cost that fits your budget.
 Your total cost of health care also includes out-of-pocket expenses, so you need to compare those costs as well as the premium cost.

 Some FEHB plans put part of your premium in a medical reimbursement account (HSA or HRA) for your use – consider this when comparing plan premium costs.

 You can choose a plan in the state you reside.
 Use the tool to compare features of the plans available to you.
-You can compare up to four plans at a time.
+You can compare up to three plans at a time.

 COMPARE FEHB PLANS

-The Compare Plans Tool shows a monthly premium cost for each plan.
+To review plan details, on the Plan Compare Tool, you will enter your zip code and select Tribal Employee for Enrollee Type.
+The Compare Plans Took shows a monthly premium cost for each plan.
 This is the employee premium most tribal employees pay for each FEHB plan.
 However, Arctic IT has chosen a different contribution strategy.
 Please use this chart for your premium cost for each FEHB plan available to you.